Beating Domestic Violence

 Sustained – The project has been implemented and is sustained in standard business.

 - March 2020 – Project starts with the initial meetings of key stakeholders.

 - June 2020 – The training sessions with emergency department nurses began and are continuing on an ongoing basis.

-The project began at the Lismore Base Hospital emergency department, and the lip balm discreet domestic violence resource has now spread to Tweed Heads, Grafton, Murwillumbah, Byron Bay, Maclean, Kyogle and Mullumbimby emergency departments.
+The project began at the Lismore Base Hospital emergency department, and the discreet domestic violence resource has now spread to Tweed Heads, Grafton, Murwillumbah, Byron Bay, Maclean, Kyogle and Mullumbimby emergency departments.

 - Clinical Excellence Commission.
 Clinical Leadership Program

 The referrals from Lismore Base Hospital emergency department to the Safety Action Meeting coordinator have increased from 2 to 10 which is an increase of 400%.
 The initial target was to have an increase of 50%.

 103 discreet domestic violence resources were handed out by to vulnerable women, who were identified as being at risk of domestic violence, between July and November 2020.

 The success of this project was a result of team work and members of the emergency department championing the cause of domestic violence.
 By working with the nursing unit manager, the nursing educator and the domestic violence hits project officer we were able to gain support for staff to attend the training, to reinforce the importance of screening women for the risk of domestic violence and promote the Safety Action Meeting as resource to support victims.
 Without first negotiating the support of these key stakeholders the success of this project may have been limited.